Speech Delay vs. Language Delay — What's the Difference?

 When to Seek an Evaluation

-Whether you’re mildly curious or genuinely worried, a speech and language evaluation can assess both areas in one appointment.
+Whether you’re mildly curious or genuinely worried, a speech and language evaluation can assess both areas.
 We’ll look at how your child produces sounds, how they understand language, how they express themselves, and whether anything needs attention.
-Then we’ll talk you through it, in plain English, without the medical jargon.
+Then we’ll talk you through it.

 Quick Comparison: Speech Delay vs. Language Delay